 Step 2: Opening Day

-On opening day, the applicant must submit to the College a copy of the Articles of Amalgamation and Share Certificates filed with the Ministry of Government Services as confirmation that the amalgamation has been completed.
+On opening day, the applicant must submit to the College a signed copy of the Data License Agreement (“DLA”) (a copy of the DLA can be obtained by emailing firstname.lastname@example.org), a copy of the Articles of Amalgamation and Share Certificates filed with the Ministry of Government Services as confirmation that the amalgamation has been completed.

 Once confirmed, the College will send notification to Ontario Drug Benefit (ODB) confirming the amalgamation and new pharmacy’s accreditation number, owner and opening date.
 The new pharmacy will be activated and have a profile on the College’s Find a Pharmacy or Pharmacy Professional tool.
 A certificate of accreditation will be sent by email to the Designated Manager of the pharmacy – display of the certificate in the pharmacy is optional.